 The Complainants also indicate two forms of remedy which they view as potential alternatives but which, for various reasons, are argued as inappropriate to this case.
 One of the remedies suggested is a remand to the Board of Education for further action.
 The Board of Education is essentially a legislative body and is a Municipal Employer within the meaning of Section 111.70.
-The Commission, in the exercise of its jurisdiction concerning promibited practices, serves as a judicial body having original jurisdiction.
+The Commission, in the exercise of its jurisdiction concerning prohibited practices, serves as a judicial body having original jurisdiction.
 There is no chain of judicial authority between the Board of Education and the Wisconsin Employment Relations Commission such as exists, for example, between the Circuit Courts and the Wisconsin Supreme Court.
-There is no statutory or procedural facility for a "remand", in the true sense of the word, to the Board of Education.
-As part of the remedy which has been ordered the Board of Education must reinstate Turner and may then have the opportunity to reconsider its action and to again process her for nonrenewal.
-Should Turner again be processed for nonrenewal such processing must be carried out in conformity with Section 111.70, Section 118.22 and this Order.
-The Board would be prohibited by Section 111.70(3)(a)(2) from taking action to discharge or nonrenew the teacher at a later date because of the successful assertion here of rights secured under Section 111.70. addition, the Board of Education is still obligated to comply with the requirements of due process as set forth in the Gouge decision and no determination or ruling is made here as to what is or will be necessary to comply with the requirements of due process under the United States Constitution.
-An order to cease and desist from prohibited conduct is the most common remedy issued pursuant to Section 111.07, and the Order in this case is, in part, an order to cease and desist from refusing to permit teachers the representation to which they are entitled under Section 111.70(2).
+There is no statutory or pro-cedural facility for a "remand", in the true sense of the word, to the Board of Education.
+As part of the remedy which has been ordered the Board of Education must reinstate Staska and may then have the opportunity to reconsider its action and to again process him for nonrenewal.
+Should Staska again be processed for nonrenewal such processing must be carried out in conformity with Section 111.70, Section 118.22 and this Order.
+The Board would be prohibited by Section 111.70(3)(a)(2) from taking action to discharge or nonrenew the teacher at a later date because of the successful assertion here of rights secured under Section In addition, the Board of Education is still obligated to 111.70. comply with the requirements of due process as set forth in the Gouge decision and no determination or ruling is made here as to what is or will be necessary to comply with the requirements of due process under the United States Constitution.
+An order to cease and desist from prohibited conduct is the most common remedy issued pursuant to Section 111.07, and the Order in this case is in part, an order to cease and desist from refusing to permit teachers the representation to which they are entitled under Section 111.70(2). they are entitled under Section 111.70(2).
 The Complainants claim that a cease and desist order would be insufficient in this case because it would impose no burden on the wrongdoer.
 The Examiner agrees in part.
-A cease and desist order alone would be insufficient because Turner has been nonrenewed and would not be made whole for the losses sustained as a result of the Employer's prohibited practices.
-It is not the purpose of a remedy made pursuant to Section 111.07 to inflict a penalty or a burden on the wrongdoer in excess of that necessary to make the person harmed whole for their losses, and other portions of the Order are directed to making Turner whole.